Skip to content

 Open the Alexa app, go to Devices > Echo & Alexa, select your device, and check the Wi-Fi status.
 If disconnected, tap “Change” next to Wi-Fi Network, select your network, and enter the password.

 If your router works fine but the Echo won’t connect, move it closer to the router.
-According to Google’s Wi-Fi troubleshooting guide, walls and large metal furniture can reduce Wi-Fi signal strength by 50% or more.
-In our testing, an Echo Dot placed more than 30 feet from the router with two walls between them frequently dropped its connection.
+Distance and obstructions matter more than people expect here.
+According to Google’s Wi-Fi troubleshooting guide, walls and large metal furniture weaken Wi-Fi signal strength.
+In our testing, an Echo Dot placed more than 30 feet from the router, with two walls in between, dropped its connection every few hours until we moved it onto an open shelf in the same room.

 For Wi-Fi connection issues specifically, check our guide on how to connect Alexa to Wi-Fi.